ABlaer/prepCode/README.md

 - the final prepCode value product is seismic acceleration data traces, with stram of integers units (counts).

-   [^note] please see: Chung, A. I., I. Henson, and R. M. Allen, 2019, Optimizing Earthquake Early Warning Performance: ElarmS-3, Seismological Researc Letters, 90, no. 2A, 727–743, doi:10.1785/0220180192.
+[^note]: please see: Chung, A. I., I. Henson, and R. M. Allen, 2019, Optimizing Earthquake Early Warning Performance: ElarmS-3, Seismological Researc Letters, 90, no. 2A, 727–743, doi:10.1785/0220180192.

 ### Set-up
--[] clone the prepCode repository
+- [ ] clone the prepCode repository
--[]
+- [ ] intall the deoendencies:
+     - [ ] numpy
+     - [ ] matplotlib
+     - [ ] obspy
+     - [ ] pandas
+     - [ ] glob
--[] make sure you got the right stations.d file, with contains lat, lon and station name data -[]
+- [ ] make sure you got the right stations.d file, contains the columns: lat, lon and station name
+- [ ] before running the code, update the channels file to m/sec**2 unit

-see script.ipynb jupyter notebook
+- [ ] enter script.ipynb notebook for more information

 ### Credits